TomJHKR/netherite-pickaxe/README.md

 This script searches for specified keywords within a Git repository, including both file contents and commit messages.
 It supports searching in both local and remote repositories and provides options for exact matches.

-The name comes from the git method used in searching logs [Docs](https://git-scm.com/book/en/v2/Git-Tools-Searching), being that the idea of this is to search git repos extensively, it is more of a netherite pickaxe
+The name comes from the git method used in searching logs [Docs](https://git-scm.com/book/en/v2/Git-Tools-Searching), being that the idea of this is to search git repos extensively, it is more of a netherite pickaxe.

+This can also be used to search files in a normal repository, using the --not-repo flag set.

 ## Installation